iifawzi/contributions/README.md

 ### Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on making the world a better place by contributing to the open source community in my free time, beside controlling smart things at XIOT in the work time.
+- 🔭 I’m currently working on making the world a better place by contributing open source in my free time, and controlling smart things at XIOT at the work time.

-- 🌱 I’m always learning about databases, parsers and compilers, and i'm always learning more about computer graphics and software engineering.
+- 🌱 I’m always learning about databases, parsers and compilers, Also i'm always looking forward to learn more about computer graphics and software engineering.

 - ❓ Ask me about anything related to Databases, IOT, backend or general topics about software engineering, if I didn't help, I will definitely guide you to a reference or a link.